Introduction to the integral of sqrt(1-x^2)

 $int \sqrt{1-x^2} dx=\frac{1}{2}\sin^{-1}x+\frac{1}{2}x\sqrt{1-x^2}+c$

-The integral of sqrt(1-x^2) is its antiderivative that can be calculated by using different integration techniques.
+The sqrt(1-x^2) integral is its antiderivative that can be calculated by using different integration techniques.
 In this article, we will discuss how to calculate integral of a square root 1-x^2 by using:

 Integral of square root 1-x^2 by using trigonometric substitution

 The trigonometric substitution is a method of integration in calculus.
 It is used to calculate the integral of a function which is complex to be calculated by usual integration.
-Let’s discuss calculating the integral of the square root of 1-x^2 by using the trigonometric substitution calculator.
+Let’s discuss calculating the integration of under root 1-x^2 by using the trigonometric substitution calculator.

-Proof of Integral of square root of x by using substitution method
+Proof of sqrt(1-x^2) integral by using substitution method

-To prove the integral of √1-x^2 by using the substitution method, suppose that:
+To integrate square root (1-x^2) by using the substitution method, suppose that:

 $I=\int\sqrt{1-x^2}dx$